• Skip to primary navigation

 fresh sage leaves

-Vitamin and mineral rich Sage has quite a strong flavor and fragrance which is almost lavender-like, but more pungent due to its poly-phenols and essential oil compounds including ellagic, chlorogenic and rosmarinic acids that act as powerful antioxidants and antibacterials.
+Vitamin and mineral rich Sage has quite a strong flavour and fragrance which is almost lavender-like, but more pungent due to its poly-phenols and essential oil compounds including ellagic, chlorogenic and rosmarinic acids that act as powerful antioxidants and antibacterials.

 Sage is useful to gargle if you have a sore throat for example and can also be used as an antiseptic mouth wash.